Augustine, to be declared a saint

 Augustine claimed that one finds truth through revelation, a sort of flash of insight emanating from God's messenger, Jesus Christ – rather than the weighing of generalizations.
 Truth he thought could be found in scripture, which he saw as the word of God.
 But he believed that to find it there, one had to search for it with a yearning for fulfillment – an attempt to find what one was looking for rather than an attempt to find whatever was there.
 Having come to see all of creation as God's, Augustine fought against the notion that humanity was helpless before the forces of evil.
 People chose to be evil or not to be evil, he believed, as in Adam choosing to sin.
 Despair, Augustine believed, was unnecessary and an unforgivable sin.
 People, he believed, had the freedom to call on God to save them.
 A Christian's worst enemy, he believed, was inside himself: his sins, his doubts.

-Although Augustine saw God as the creator of all, he believed with other Christians that the world was also influenced by devils.
+Along with seeing God as the creator of all, Augustine believed with other Christians that the world was also influenced by devils.
 Pagan gods, he believed, were devils.
 He described devils as vile beings, as the evil spirits of which the apostles had spoken.
 Augustine turned the struggle against devils inward.
 Men, he believed, got the demons they deserved.
 Augustine believed that people were at times their own devil.
 He saw victory over evil as depending upon an inner strength, the source of which was an inner attachment to Jesus Christ.

 Augustine railed against the remnant paganism among his parishioners, including astrology.
 He attacked the notion that humanity's course of action could be determined by the stars while animals such as dogs remained free to chose between doing something and not doing it.
 He spoke of people born in the same month – even the same hour – as not necessarily having the same destiny over the period of a day or a lifetime.

-Like Origen before him, Augustine interpreted scripture allegorically.
+Like the Christian scholar Origen (184?–254?), Augustine interpreted scripture allegorically.
 The Bible, he believed, had been veiled by God in order to exercise those seeking Him.
 He believed that the Bible's ambiguities provided people with ever-new facets of truth to be discovered.
 He saw human consciousness as the psychoanalyst Freud would see messages in dreams: truth not as simple and direct but diffracted into obscure and intricate symbols needing interpretation.
 Augustine believed that people had a repressed awareness, a loss of direct knowledge, resulting from humanity's fall at the Garden of Eden, which had left Adam and Eve able to communicate only by the clumsy artifice of language and gestures.
 Believing that God was the source of all knowledge, Augustine believed that direct awareness was a gift of God and that the gap between direct awareness and human consciousness was mercifully bridged by the Bible and its proliferation of imagery.
-Augustine was advocating a path to truth that was traditional in the long history of religion: an application of imagination.

 Copyright © 2009-2014 by Frank E. Smitha.
 All rights reserved.